Strandgade 30: Wildersgade 43

 Wildersgade 43 is constructed with two storeys over a walk-out basement and is seven bays wide.
 The simple plastered facade is painted in a dark red colour, contrasted by the white-painted cornice and white-painted windows.
 A brown-painted gate in the two bays furthest to the left (southwest) provides access to the courtyard.
 The basement entrance is located in the fifth bay from the left.
 The red tile pitched roof features five dormer windows towards the street.
 The roof ridge is pierced by two chimneys.

 The rear side of the building is plastered and painted white.
 A short side wing extends from the rear side of the building along the northeast side of the courtyard.
 It is followed by a three storeys tall and five bays wide warehouse.
 The facade of the warehouse is crowned by a gabled wall dormer with a pulley beam.

 The warehouse is three storeys tall and five bays wide.
 The facade is crowned by a gabled wall dormer with a pulley beam.
 The roof is a monopitched Mansard roof.

 Today

 Strandgade 30 contains one large apartment on the first floor and office space on the ground floor.
 Wildersgade 43 contains a single apartment on each of the three floors.

 Cultural references

-Hammershøo painted some 60 interior paintings from the apartment, including some of his most known works.
-These include Ida Reading a Letter (1899), Sinbeams (190) and Interior with Young Woman Seen from the Back (1903–04).
+Hammershøi painted some 60 interior paintings from the apartment, including some of his most known works.
+These include Ida Reading a Letter (1899), Sunbeams (190) and Interior with Young Woman Seen from the Back (1903–04).
 His paintings from the apartment were showcased by the Ordrupgaard Art Museum in the exhibition Hjemme hos Hammershøi.

 In Kvinde set fra ryggen, Jesper Wung-Sung describes Wilhelm and Ida Hammershøi's life in the building as seen from Ida's perspective.